deif7/appointment-reminder-system/README.md

 - Reminders are sent every minute, respecting client timezones and configured offsets
 - Failed reminders are retried automatically with exponential backoff and max retry limits

----

-If you want help with testing, deployment, or extending the system, feel free to ask!